 I doubt that the concoction men and the diviner noticed the reactions of those we passed.
-My occupants were in good spirits, partly due to the deep calabash bowls brimming with sorghum beer and the bottle of gin consumed at the meeting’s conclusion.
-They carried on enthusiastically about the events of the day, enjoying their ride home.
+My occupants were in good spirits, due to the deep calabash bowls brimming with sorghum beer and the bottle of gin consumed at the meeting’s conclusion.
+They carried on about the events of the day, enjoying their ride home.

-Since my language skills were negligible, as we approached the narrow pathways leading to family compounds nestled between the farmland, Adongo, sitting behind me, resorted to jabbing me through the back of my seat and yelling “Aaron!” to indicate when to stop.
+Since my language skills were negligible, as we approached the narrow pathways leading to family compounds nestled between the farmland, Adongo, sitting behind me, resorted to jabbing me through the back of my seat and yelling “Aaron!” to show when to stop.
 Upon which, to avoid the certain struggle, I would jump out, and with the skill of a professional, open the passenger’s door to ensure a smooth exit and bid him farewell.

 It was soon after my second stop when Adongo became more animated than usual.
 I knew he did not live nearby, and the other passengers lived further down the road.
 Did he want out?
 Did I do something wrong?
 Was he sick?
 I stopped the truck and climbed out to open his door.

 “Awo!”
 No, he said as I opened it.
 He turned to point at the elderly concoction man in the front seat and cried a phrase that included only two words I recognized, but couldn’t place: “Ena… something, something… durre.”
-I tried desperately to remember what durre was.
+I tried to remember what durre was.

 “Aaron!
 Yes.”
 He replied as he continued to dance in front of me.

 “Durre… durre.
 Yes!
 I know the word,” I exclaimed.
 “Oh shit!”
-I said aloud as the downward motion of my hands passed from my groin and down the inside of my thighs.
+I said aloud as the downward motion of my hands passed from my groin and down the inside my thighs.
 It all came together.
 “Ena durre.”
 He urinates.
-I quickly turned to Adongo, now ecstatic that I understood his charade, and said in English: “The old man has to piss and he can’t get out.”
+I turned to Adongo, now ecstatic I understood his charade, and said in English: “The old man has to piss and he can’t get out.”